themosis/documentation/controllers.md

 #### Other way to use a controller

 Sometimes routes need more parameters.
 For example when you define a route for a specific page.
-So in order to use a controller, you can add the `uses` key to the route parameters and set its value to the controller like so:
+To use a controller, you can add the `uses` key to the route parameters and set its value to the controller like so:

 ```php
 Route::get('page', array('about-us', 'uses' => 'AboutController@index'));